 Here, Tessa just starts realizing the truth she had always had a hint about but snubbed.
 Tessa had just realized that her love, choices, and feelings were all for nothing as Hardin explained how their relationship was originally a setup.

 You ruined everything.
 You took something from me that wasn’t yours, Hardin.
 That was meant for someone who loved me, loved me truthfully.
 It was his, whoever he is, and you took that.

-Tessa felt completely devastated as she had just found out that her entire relationship with Hardin was nothing but a lie; a bet to get her.
-Not knowing what to do and completely heartbroken, Tessa felt like the whole world had betrayed her, but worst of all she felt that the only one person she had given her all, the only one person she had tarnished her relationships for had stabbed her in the back.
+Tessa felt utterly devastated as she had just discovered that her entire relationship with Hardin was nothing but a lie, a bet to get her.
+Not knowing what to do and completely heartbroken, Tessa felt like the whole world had betrayed her, but worst of all, she felt that the only one person she had given her all, the only one person she had tarnished her relationships for, had stabbed her in the back.